Suspect charged with capital murder following discovery of missing 5-year-old’s body in Phenix City - NewsBreak

 RUSSELL COUNTY, Ala. ( WRBL ) – A five-year-old girl has been found dead in Phenix City, less than a day after she was reported missing from Columbus on Dec.
 13, 2021.
 According to investigators, Kamarie Holland was murdered and a suspect in her brutal murder is in custody.

 The investigation into the disappearance and murder of Holland crosses state lines and happened quickly.
 It began in Columbus, Ga., Monday morning as a missing person and ended late that night as a murder in Phenix City, Ala.
 Initially, the case was worked as a missing child and kidnapping case on the Georgia side by Columbus police.
-The Russell County Sheriff’s Office picked it up as a murder case.Warren toddler found alone in street with knife
+The Russell County Sheriff’s Office picked it up as a murder case.Candlelight vigil for homicide victim Amit Patel, GoFundMe donations needed for 3-year-old daughter and family

 Holland was reported missing in the early morning hours of Monday, Dec.
 13, 2021.
 The little girl was reported to have been last seen on Bowman Street in Columbus.
 The Columbus Police Department issued a missing person alert early Monday morning and it was canceled late Monday night.